TeamHeka/medkit/docs/examples/brat_io.md

 print(Path("./input/brat/doc_01.ann").read_text())
 ```

-## Load brat into a Collection of TextDocuments
+## Load brat into a list of TextDocuments

 To load Brat Files, medkit provides the {class}`~medkit.io.brat.BratInputConverter` class.
-This converter returns a `Collection` of `TextDocument`.
+This converter returns a list of `TextDocument`.

 ```{tip}
 You can enable provenance tracing by assigning a {class}`~medkit.core.ProvTracer` object to the BratInputConverter with the `set_prov_tracer()` method.